-The Wendy’s Wonderful Kids Evaluation is an unprecedented five-year study of the Foundation’s Child-Focused Recruitment Model in the United States foster care system.
-The evaluation represents the most rigorous empirical study of adoption recruitment practices to date, providing much-needed information about practices and policies that improve the likelihood of permanent adoption for children in foster care – especially children with whom the child welfare system has had little success using traditional adoption practices.
-The control group research showed that children in foster care served by the Wendy’s Wonderful Kids recruitment program are 1.7 times more likely to be adopted than those not served.
-Older children and those with mental health challenges are 3 times more likely to be adopted when served by Wendy’s Wonderful Kids.
-The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program is the only program in the U.S. to use this Child-Focused Recruitment Model.
+The Wendy’s Wonderful Kids evaluation is an unprecedented five-year study of the Foundation’s child-focused recruitment model in the United States.
+The evaluation represents the most rigorous empirical study of adoption recruitment practices to date, providing much-needed information about practices and policies that improve the likelihood of permanent adoption for children in foster care — especially children with whom the child welfare system has had little success using traditional adoption practices.
+The control group research showed that children in foster care served by the Wendy’s Wonderful Kids program are 1.7 times more likely to be adopted than those not served.
+Older children and those with mental health challenges are 3 times more likely to be adopted when served by Wendy’s Wonderful Kids recruiters.
+The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program is the only program in the U.S. to use this evidence-based model.

 The evaluation used automated random assignment of children into treatment (WWK) and control (non-WWK) groups and administrative data from state child welfare agencies about children in the treatment and control groups.
 It included more than 1,200 children in 23 states.
 A qualitative study and interviews with parents and youth were also conducted.